 Child Custody & Visitation

 In California, the courts follow the best interests of the children standard when making decisions regarding child custody.
 Judges try to maintain parenting arrangements similar to what the children were used to during the marriage.
-At the Orange County Law Offices of Amy M. Montes, our legal team takes a holistic approach to divorce and other family law matters, mindful of the need to aggressively protect our clients’ rights while pursuing balanced resolutions.
+At The Montes Law Firm, our legal team takes a holistic approach to divorce and other family law matters, mindful of the need to aggressively protect our clients’ rights while pursuing balanced resolutions.

 Our Orange County child custody attorney, Amy M. Montes, understands the benefits often obtained when both parents can create their own parenting arrangements; however, she also recognizes that certain situations and family dynamics create the need for court intervention.